 Although I am still taking medication and have not yet overcome the symptoms of PD, I would like to share with you my journey in the hopes that you too will live holistically and effectively with the condition while working towards full recovery … from Parkinson’s or any other condition you are experiencing, because the protocol I have developed has universal application.

 I fully understand that the medication I am taking is only providing me with a short-term tool to manage the symptoms I experience and improve my quality of life.
 It is the holistic approach I have developed and practice on a daily basis that will facilitate my full recovery.

 I encourage you to read this entire article, but in the event that you don’t, please know this, if you are experiencing a ‘disease,’ it can be healed.
-Your body’s natural tendency is to be in homeostasis [perfect health], and it will do whatever it can to be in this state.
+Your body’s natural tendency is to be in homeostasis [perfect balance and health], and it will do whatever it can to be in this state.
 It just needs help getting there.
-The four most important things you can do to help your body achieve homeostasis are:
+The five most important things you can do to help your body achieve homeostasis are:

 - Eat healthy, natural, organic foods

 - Create happiness and calm in all aspects of your life [eliminate stress/fear]